-Figure 2.1: METexpress Home Page
+Figure 2.1: METexpress Home Page (MET Objects not yet pictured)

 2.2 User Interface Layout Common to Each App

 The Upper Air app is used as an example here to describe the general layout that is carried through on all apps.
 The Upper Air user interface before any curves have been defined is shown in Figure 2.2.
 There are 3 parts to this screen: